fghaas/openstacksummit2015-tokyo-neutron-ha/README.md

 ```

 This opens up a new shell that has all its terminal output
 recorded.
-Type `exit` or hit `Ctrl-D` to close the shell, then send
+When your demo is complete, type `exit` or hit `Ctrl-D` to
-Florian both generated files and he takes care of turning them into an
+close the shell.
+Then send Florian both generated files and he takes
-asciicast.
+care of turning them into an asciicast.

 ## Checking your work